logmatic/logmatic-docker/README.md

 However, use one inclusion/exclusion policy as these options cannot live together.

-# What are the data sent to Logmatic.io?
+# What are the data types sent to Logmatic.io?

 This container sends 2 things: